david-pm/NATAS/README.md

    This compiles your C code into a bundle.
 5. I've added an `init.rb` file which includes the file into the Ruby load path, requires it, and loads an irb session.
-6. From inside the repl just type `natas` and see what happens!
+6. From inside the repl just type `natas` and see what happens! ☜(⌒▽⌒)☞

+--

+Otherwise, just clone this repos.
+Then run `ruby extconf.rb`, then run `make`, then run `ruby init.rb`